ShouvikGhosh2048/ShouvikGhosh2048/README.md

 ### Hi there 👋
 I'm Shouvik.
-I'm interested in Maths, Computer Science and Programming.
+I'm interested learning about in Maths, Computer Science and Programming and making projects.

-I'm interested in working on projects with others.
+I'm also interested in working on projects with others.
 Feel free to send me an email at shouvikg.cal@gmail.com if you want to work together.

 Some of my projects:
 - [3D crossword](https://github.com/ShouvikGhosh2048/3d-crossword) - A website to create and solve 3D crosswords.
 Built with Typescript, React and React Three Fiber.